build-on-aws/content/posts/prompt-engineering-for-developers/how-ai-can-help-with-architecture-decisions/index.md

 ### Iterate and Refine

 We may not have answers to all of the questions yet.
 However, we can start by answering them as best as we can.
-Once that's done, we can ask it to dive even deeper by asking more questions, by simply repeating the following phrase at the end of the prompt: "Please continue asking clarifying questions.
+Once that's done, we can prompt the model to dive even deeper by asking more questions, by simply repeating the following phrase at the end of the prompt: "Please continue asking clarifying questions.
 Don't summarize or conclude anything.
 Ask the questions in a numbered list.

 After one or two more iterations, the questions usually indicate a thorough understanding of the context, so we can go to the next step and ask the model to create a list of the collected requirements using the following prompt: